bgord/knowledge/concepts.md

 **Versioning events**

+- Data migration
+- Weakening the event schema and making consumers more defensive (adding a new optional field, making a field optional)
-Upcasting - a middleware that runs and transforms event data during deserialisation.
+- Upcasting - a middleware that runs and transforms event data during deserialisation
-Data migration
-Extending the current event schema in a non-breaking manner e.g. adding a new field Adding a new event schema with a changed name or namespace (e.g. the version field) Publishing the event in both schemas.
-Then, listeners who need the old one will continue working until they switch to the new version.
+- Adding a new event schema with a changed name or namespace (e.g. the version field)
+- Publishing the event in both schemas.
+Then, listeners who need the old one will continue working until they switch to the new version

 ---